doubleodd/website/src/intro.md

 There are a few remaining points where Decaf/Ristretto is suboptimal:

-  - The decoding and encoding process both use an inverse square root in the field, which is implemented with a modular exponentiation, with a non-negligible cost.
+  - The decoding and encoding processes both use an inverse square root in the field, which is implemented with a modular exponentiation, with a non-negligible cost.
 Ordinary twisted Edwards curves, and short Weierstraß curves, also need a square root for decoding